-Children develop as passionate readers, where reading is used not just to develop their subject-specific knowledge, but widen their understanding of their own and other cultures and societies, build their emotional intelligence and grow their imagination.
+Children develop as passionate readers, where reading is used not just to develop their subject-specific knowledge, but to widen their understanding of their own and other cultures and societies, build their emotional intelligence and grow their imagination.
 Children will experience the shared reading of a broad range of texts and be motivated to read widely both inside and outside of school.
 They will build a strong understanding that reading is for gaining information across the curriculum and for pleasure.

 In our school, teachers share their love of reading within and outside of their classrooms.
-Children are read a wide range of texts to build knowledge and for pleasure, and are taught to write for a range of purposes and audiences with strong links across the curriculum and to local and global issues and current affairs.
-Reading is brought to life through experiences and the use of technology which provide children with rich experiences to discuss, make links and share and build upon previous knowledge.
+Children are read a wide range of texts to build their knowledge of people, places and things and to ignite a lifelong love of reading.
+Reading is brought to life through experiences and the use of technology, which provides children with rich experiences to discuss, make links and build upon previous knowledge.

-CPD to ensure that teacher pedagogy and assessment is secure.
+- CPD to ensure that teacher pedagogy and assessment is secure

-Regular low stakes knowledge assessments, using a range of creative approaches.
+- Regular low stakes knowledge assessments, using a range of creative approaches

-Moderation with our partner schools to ensure secure teacher judgements.
+- Moderation with our partner schools to ensure secure teacher judgements

 - PIRA (Progress in Reading Assessments) and No More Marking are used termly to support our teachers’ assessment